dmoney/seeandsay/README.md

 ## Scripts

-* `lookandsay.py` will run one of the various methods of computing the Look And Say sequence (which I call a `runtype`), and print its output to the console, one sequency entry on each line (note: a "line" might be millions of digits long).
-Use the `-h` or `--help` command line option to see the expected command line parameters.  benchmark.py and verify.py run this script, but consume its output, so it won't be visible when running them.
+* `lookandsay.py` will run one of the various methods of computing the Look And Say sequence (each of which I call a "`runtype`"), and print its output to the console, one sequency entry on each line (note: a "line" might be millions of digits long).
+Use the `-h` or `--help` command line option to see the expected command line parameters and list the runtypes.  benchmark.py and verify.py run this script, but consume its output, so it won't be visible when running them.
 * `verify.py` will run some tests to verify that the various runtypes are working for a small number of iterations (currently 5).
 * `benchmark.py` will time each runtype and print out the times in h:mm:ss.xxxxxx format: